destruc7i0n/minecraft-textures/README.md

 # Minecraft Textures

-This is a library containing all the textures I use for my generators. **You're free to use it so long as you credit me** (see below).
+This is a library containing all the textures I use for my generators.

-There are textures from 1.12 to 1.20 currently available.
+Textures from 1.12 to 1.21 currently available.

 `npm install minecraft-textures`